rayaman/alphavantage-lua/readme.md

 #alpha.getDigitalCurrencyList(boolean: force)
 returns a list of Digital Currencies
 **Note:** The above 2 function have a table format of key: "currency code" val: "name of currency".
 Also these functions also cache a file containing a list of currencies.
 Setting force to true will force the function to request a list of currencies again.
+#alpha.globalQuote(symbols)
+returns the current price and metadata of a stock or a table of stocks
 #alpha.timeSeriesDaily(symbols, outputsize)
 #alpha.timeSeriesDailyAdjusted(symbols,outputsize)
 #alpha.timeSeriesWeekly(symbols,outputsize)